thismatters/ergodox-firmware/readme.md

 for configuring layouts.

+### This fork
+* This fork has some custom layers including a mirrorboard layer.
+* When I first built my ErgoDox I experienced some issues with the left hand, it would fail to initialize correctly and subsequently wouldn't allow me to type.
+Very frustrating especially since the keyboard gave no indication of the failure.
+I modified the firmware to notify me when the left side failed to initialize by blinking the amber LED on the teensy.
+I set it up to blink a different pattern based on the failure, and it worked well enough to allow me to troubleshoot the hardware.
+As it turns out the ground pin on the MCP23018 wasn't soldered well; this was causing the intermittent failure.
+Since resoldering there have been no issues, but the firmware change may be useful to anybody experiencing the same issue.

 ### Notes
 A rewrite is currently underway (see the 'partial-rewrite' branch) and so this branch isn't quite receiving the attention it used to.
 Things that have